Last Updated on September 16, 2021 by Grow with Bovees

 Avocados are normally sold in containers, and it is important that the soil in the container should be thoroughly moistened before the tree is transplanted.
 To plant, open up a planting hole just a little larger than the container and a fraction shallower in the prepared site.

 Remove the plastic sleeve very carefully so as not to disturb the root ball and lower the plant into the hole.
 Fill in the gap round the plant with top soil and firm in well so that the ball of earth round the plant and the surrounding soil are in close contact.

 By the time the tree has been firmed in it should be at the same depth it was growing in the container.
 Finally, make a shallow basin round the tree and water thoroughly.
 Young trees are sensitive to sun burn and some kind of shelter from harsh direct sunlight must be provided for them.

 The easiest for the home gardener would be to make one of hessian or landscape fabric, and gradually remove this as the tree grows to a few feet tall and becomes established.

-Watering — in summer rainfall areas the trees must be watered every three weeks where the soil is light and every four weeks on heavy clay soil during the winter months i.e. November, December, January and February or even March if there is little rain.
-In other areas the same watering program can be followed during dry months.
+Watering — in summer rainfall areas the trees must be watered every three weeks where the soil is light and every four weeks if growing avocados in heavy clay soil during the winter months, i.e. November, December, January and February or even March if there is little rain.
+In other areas, the same watering program can be followed during dry months.

 The pollination of avocados is rather complicated but as most varieties of avocados grown in home gardens bear good crops of fresh avocados, there is little to worry about and it is not necessary to plant more than one tree.